 If you go into offshore business and investing with the all-too-common, “I want to make as much money as possible” approach, you’ll fall for anything that offers you “as much money as possible” (the “shiny object syndrome”, again.)

 Instead, ask yourself, “What’s the objective?”

-If you don’t know your objective, the first step to ensure you don’t fall for an offshore scam is to figure it out and make a plan.
+If you don’t know your objective, the first step to ensure that you don’t fall for offshore scams is to figure it out and make a plan.
 Otherwise, you’ll just be running around like a chicken with its head cut off.
 And that’s obviously not going to get you anywhere.

 I see people making this mistake all the time.
 They look at every different opportunity out there without actually knowing what they want and it makes them vulnerable.
 It might even be that they don’t get scammed, but because they don’t have a plan they end up with something that doesn’t really work for them.

 In summary, know what you want, don’t get distracted by “shiny objects” or what everybody else is doing, design a plan based on what you’re trying to achieve, build a network of trusted individuals who can help you carry out that plan, and then do it.